Matrix86/driplane/src_docs/content/doc/filters/echo.md

 ## Echo

-This filter print the Message on the logs.
-Mostly used to debug the rules.
+This filter prints the Message on the logs.
+It is mostly used to debug the rules.

 ### Parameters